 The Courage of Conscience Award

-China is being given the Courage of Conscience Award from the
+China was given the Courage of Conscience Award from the

 Peace Abbey, in Sherborn, MA.

 Chaplaincy Institute in Berkeley.
 She will become a part of